cdisc-org/cdisc-rules-engine/README.md

   -jcf, --jsonata-custom-functions Pair containing a variable name and a Path to directory containing a set of custom JSONata functions.
 Can be specified multiple times
   -e, --encoding TEXT             File encoding for reading datasets.
 If not specified, defaults to utf-8.
 Supported encodings: utf-8, utf-16, utf-32, cp1252, latin-1, etc.
   -ft, --filetype TEXT            File extension to filter datasets.
 Has higher priority than --dataset-path parameter.
+  -vcp, --variables-csv-path      Path to variables.csv.
+Used when multiple dataset paths are provided and refer to different folders.
+                                    Not required if variables.txt exists in all -dp directories.
+                                    VARIABLES_CSV environment variable can be used to pass value.
+  -tcp, --tables-csv-path         Path to tables.csv.
+Required when multiple dataset paths are provided and refer to different folders.
-  --help                          Show this message and exit.
+                                    TABLES_CSV environment variable can be used to pass value --help                          Show this message and exit.
 ```